theGlenn/piper/docs/guide/view-model-scope.md

-# ViewModelScope
+# ViewModelScope & Scoped

-`ViewModelScope` provides ViewModels to the widget tree and manages their lifecycle.
+Piper provides two ways to scope ViewModels in the widget tree:

+- **`ViewModelScope`** — Holds multiple ViewModels, ideal for app-level or feature-level scoping
+- **`Scoped<T>`** — Holds a single typed ViewModel with a builder pattern, ideal for page-level scoping

+Both manage ViewModel lifecycle automatically and work with `context.vm<T>()`.

-## Basic Usage
+## ViewModelScope

-Wrap your app or a subtree:
+Wrap your app or a subtree with multiple ViewModels:

 ```dart
 ViewModelScope(